Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 1. Under the **View** menu in Electron Cash, click **Show Cash Tokens** and **Show Tokens History**.
 This will open two new tabs in the main interface of Electron Cash.
 2. Under the Token History tab, the total supply of your tokens should be present.
 Left click on it and click on “Category Properties…”.
 3. This will open a dialog.
 Find the link near the bottom of the dialog that says “Click here to apply it…”.
 This will load the BCMR you created into your Electron Cash instance.
 Your token metadata should appear.
 Click OK to clear the dialog.
 4. To spend your tokens from Electron Cash, visit the “Cash Tokens” tab.
-Select the token you want to spend, right-click and select “Send Token…”.
-Enter the amount of tokens you want to send, and the “Pay to”, i.e., the address to send them to.
+    1. Select the token you want to spend, right-click and select “Send Token…”.
+    2. Enter the amount of tokens you want to send, and the “Pay to”, i.e., the address to send them to.
 You can optionally add a description and send BCH with it.
-Click “Preview Tx…” By default it will send 800 sats of dust to enable the tokens to be sent again, if need be.
+    3. Click “Preview Tx…” By default it will send 800 sats of dust to enable the tokens to be sent again, if need be.
-5. If you’re happy with the transaction, click the “Sign” button and then the “Broadcast” button.
-It will give you a “Payment sent” dialog with the transaction ID.
-Feel free to copy the link from the dialog and explore the raw transaction data on Blockchair.com
+    4. If you’re happy with the transaction, click the “Sign” button and then the “Broadcast” button.
+    5. It will give you a “Payment sent” dialog with the transaction ID.
+Success!
+    6. Feel free to copy the link from the dialog and explore the raw transaction data on Blockchair.com
 6. To spend your tokens from Cashonize, visit the MyTokens tab and click “send” for the token you want to send.
 A form will appear.
 Enter the address you want to send the tokens to and how many tokens you want to send.
 When you’re satisfied with your transaction, click the “Send” button.
-7. A dialog will pop up confirming how many units of which token you sent and to what address.
+A dialog will pop up confirming how many units of which token you sent and to what address.
 Success!

 ##### Bonus: Get some XRBF Tokens

-Want some of my new XRBF tokens?
+Want some of my new ["Real Bitcoin Fam"](https://www.realbitcoinfam.com/) XRBF tokens?
 It’s easy and fun!

 1. Join [my Telegram group](https://t.me/Panmoni/315).
 2. Post a few words about what you want to build with Cash Tokens and your BCH address (ideally the token-aware one.)
-3. I will send you 10 XRBF tokens!
+3. I will send you **10 XRBF** tokens!
 4. Bonus!
-Share the link to your new Cash Tokens fungible token on [explorer.salemkode.com](https://explorer.salemkode.com/) and I will give you up to 100 XRBF!
+Share the link to your new Cash Tokens fungible token on [explorer.salemkode.com](https://explorer.salemkode.com/) and I will give you up to **100 XRBF**!

 ## Coming Soon

 Coming up next are tutorials on NFT minting, BCMR metadata, Authchain management and more.
 [Vote here](https://twitter.com/BitcoinCashSite/status/1683919957367877632) for your favorite tutorial topics!

-## Support the “Token Pioneers” Tutorial Series ✅
+## Support the “Token Pioneers” Tutorial Series

 Want more tutorials?
 I accept donations to fund this critical work of educating new BCH builders about how to build permissionless, unstoppable dapps with Cash Tokens on Bitcoin Cash.

+Yes, there will be video tutorials and yes, I will be getting into more advanced topics as soon as I have covered the basics.

 BCH address:
 [bitcoincash:qz3pxmwda8gd42wa8k9yfxcwhcaapeuhygjc8mc4m8](bitcoincash:qz3pxmwda8gd42wa8k9yfxcwhcaapeuhygjc8mc4m8)